moliver28/research-handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 description: A description of programs and resources for team members to access when using the G&D Fund.
 ---

 The Growth and Development (G&D) Fund can be used by GitLab team members to receive reimbursement for approved growth experiences and opportunities at GitLab.
-Team members can expense up to a maximum of $10,000 per year, provided they meet all eligibility requirements.
+Team members can be reimbursed for up to $10,000 per calendar year for approved growth experiences, provided they meet all eligibility requirements.

 The Growth and Development (G&D) fund is managed by the [Talent Development team](/handbook/people-group/learning-and-development/#learning--development-team).
 For any questions, please contact a team member directly, or reach out in the #learninganddevelopment slack channel.

 ## Eligibility

-To use the Growth and Development fund, team members must be full time GitLab employees, meeting performance expectations in their role, and should not be on ‘leave’ status.
+To use the Growth and Development fund, applicants must be full time GitLab employees, meeting performance expectations in their role, and should not be on ‘leave’ status.

 ## Process